mwbowers/mwbowers.github.io/manuals/configuration/configure-expo-website.md

 Finally, the Name value provides the initial Job Name.

 ### DisplayPages

-The Display section of the configuration provides the ability to create and utilize fake data.
+The `DisplayPages` section of the configuration provides the ability to control the relationship of the website Display Pages and their corresponding Jobs.
+The two aspects that can be managed are the ability to run multiple jobs from a single browser and the usage of fake data.

+The section has three properties:
+ - `MultiJobOnBrowser` - Valid values: `true`, `false`
+ - `FakeDataType` - Valid values: `None`, `Output`, `Input`
+ - `FakeDataDirectory` - Directory where Fake data files are located.

+#### Multiple Jobs per Browser
+Enabling the MultiJobOnBrowser property allows a user to employ a single browser to start [multiple jobs in different tabs](multiple-jobs-one-browser.html).
+When the property is disabled (set to false), all the tabs on the user browser will display the state of the single job started on the first browser tab.

+#### Fake Data
 Fake data is utilized when particular pages of the website are to be displayed but the user does not wish to navigate the application all the way to the page.
 The feature of [using fake data](using-fake-data.html) can be utilized by a developer to provide a set of files to another developer working purely in the look and feel of the website.

-The section has two values:
- - `FakeDataType` - Valid values: `None`, `Output`, `Input`
- - `FakeDataDirectory` - Directory where Fake data files are located.